 The other option to travel from Manali to Leh by bus is to take the HRTC bus from Manali to Keylong first, stay overnight at Keylong and then next morning take the daily bus from Keylong to Leh.

-The daily bus from Manali to Keylong leaves at 8.00 AM and reaches Keylong by 2.00 PM.
-And the daily HRTC bus from Keylong leaves at 5.00 AM and reach Leh by late evening.
+The daily bus from Manali to Keylong leaves at 8.00 AM and starting 2021 will reach Keylong by 10.30 AM.
+And the daily HRTC bus from Keylong leaves at 5.00 AM and reaches Leh by late evening.

-The bus fare from Manali to Keylong is Rs 174 while the bus fare from Keylong to Leh is around Rs 550.
+The bus fare from Manali to Keylong is Rs 174 (which is bound to reduce in 2021) while the bus fare from Keylong to Leh is around Rs 550.

-The bookings of HRTC buses from Manali to Leh or Manali to Keylong can be done online using the HRTC official website.
-However, the bookings for Keylong to Leh bus service by HRTC cannot be done online.
-One must buy the tickets at Keylong HRTC bus stand.
+The bookings of HRTC buses from Manali to Leh or Manali to Keylong can be made online using the HRTC official website.
+However, the bookings for Keylong to Leh bus service by HRTC cannot be made online.
+One must buy the tickets at the Keylong HRTC bus stand.

-Hence, using the ordinary HRTC bus service for Manali – Leh – Manali trip, the return bus fare will be around Rs 1600-1700.
-If you decide to make a two day trip from Manali to Leh by sleeping overnight at Keylong then you have to account for a couple of meals and hotel stay at Keylong.
+Hence, using the regular HRTC bus service for Manali – Leh – Manali trip, the return bus fare will be around Rs 1600-1700.
+If you decide to make a two day trip from Manali to Leh by sleeping overnight at Keylong, then you have to account for a couple of meals and hotel stay at Keylong.

 Q5.
 Is there any Delhi to Leh bus service?

-There is a direct Delhi to Leh bus service by HRTC that runs from ISBT Kashmere Gate, New Delhi at 2.30 PM every day.
-This bus from Delhi to Leh covers the total distance of 1050 km in about 35 Hrs.
+There is a direct Delhi to Leh bus service by HRTC that runs from ISBT Kashmere Gate, New Delhi, at 2.30 PM every day.
+This bus from Delhi to Leh covers a total distance of 1050 km in about 35-36 Hrs.
+However starting 2021, as the Atal Tunnel route connecting Manali and Keylong is open, the distance will reduce by 46 km between Manali – Keylong and the time taken to reach Keylong from Manali by 4 hrs.
+So, this bus from Delhi to Leh will take about 31-32 hrs to complete the trip via Atal Tunnel.
 This direct bus stops overnight at Keylong and covers this Delhi to Leh journey in 2 days from Delhi.

 The bus starts from Delhi at 2.30 PM and reaches Chandigarh Sec 43 bus stand at 8.30 PM.
-From Chandigarh, the bus starts for Kullu and reach Kullu in the morning around 5.30 AM.
-Finally, it goes over Manali – Rohtang Pass road from Kullu and reaches Keylong around 2 PM for the overnight stay.
-Next morning, the bus leaves from Keylong at 5 AM and reaches Leh by sunset.
+From Chandigarh, the bus starts for Kullu and reaches Kullu in the morning around 5.30 AM.
+Finally, it used to go over Manali – Rohtang Pass road from Kullu but starting 2021 it will reach Keylong around 11 AM for the overnight stay via the Atal Tunnel route.
+The next morning, the bus leaves Keylong at 5 AM and reaches Leh by sunset.

 In the opposite direction, the HRTC bus starts from Leh at 5 AM and reaches Keylong by sunset for an overnight stay.
-Next morning, it starts from Keylong at 6.30 AM to reach Delhi by 3.30 AM in the night.
+The next morning, it starts from Keylong at 6.30 AM to reach Delhi by 11.30 PM in the night via the Atal tunnel route.

 There might be a change in the bus once at Keylong and the bus driver changes twice, one at Sundernagar and another one at Keylong.

-The total bus fare for Delhi to Leh direct bus service is Rs 1380.
-Hence, a return journey in this direct HRTC bus service from Delhi to Leh and Leh to Delhi will cost you Rs 2760.
+The total bus fare for Delhi to Leh direct bus service is Rs 1656 (reduced from Rs 1727 in 2021).
+Hence, a return journey in this direct HRTC bus service from Delhi to Leh and Leh to Delhi will cost you Rs 3312.

 You can book the tickets for this direct bus from Delhi to Leh at the HRTC ticket counter at Delhi, Kashmere Gate ISBT terminal.
 Strangely enough, the bus tickets for Leh to Delhi bus service cannot be booked online yet in the new HRTC bus ticket booking website.
-These tickets can only be purchased from the ticket counter at Delhi or Leh bus stand.
+These tickets you can only purchase from the ticket counter at Delhi or Leh bus stand.

 Q6.
 Is there any Leh to Nubra Valley bus service?

-There are three buses that travel from Leh to Diskit, Nubra Valley every Tuesday, Thursday and Saturday of the week.
+Three buses travel from Leh to Diskit, Nubra Valley every Tuesday, Thursday and Saturday of the week.
 Hence, you can only plan your trip from Leh to Nubra Valley by bus on these days of the week.
-The Leh to Nubra Valley bus leaves at 6.00 AM in the morning on these days of the week from Leh bus stand.
+The Leh to Nubra Valley bus leaves at 6.00 AM on these days of the week from Leh bus stand.

 The bus from Diskit, Nubra Valley to Leh leaves on Wednesday, Friday, and Sunday of every week.
-It is the same bus that comes from Leh to Diskit on the previous days and hence, it leaves the next day.
-The timing of the bus from Diskit to Leh is 7.00 AM in the morning on these days of the week from Diskit bus stand.
+It is the same bus that comes from Leh to Diskit on the previous days, and hence, it leaves the next day.
+The timing of the bus from Diskit to Leh is 7.00 AM on these days of the week from the Diskit bus stand.

-There is also a bus that runs between Leh and Panamik which leaves every Tuesday of the week from Leh bus stand.
-You can get down at Sumur if you are interested to visit Sumur else go all the way up to Panamik.
+There is also a bus that runs between Leh and Panamik, which leaves every Tuesday of the week from Leh bus stand.
+You can get down at Sumur if you are interested in visiting Sumur else go all the way up to Panamik.

 Finally, one bus runs from Leh to Charsa village, ahead of Sumur every Saturday.
 This bus leaves Leh bus stand at 6 AM.

 This means that about 8-9 buses are available in a week to travel from Leh to Nubra Valley by bus to different places in Nubra Valley like Diskit, Hunder, Turtuk, Sumur, and Panamik.
-So, plan your trip to Nubra Valley on these dates in case you are interested to travel by bus from Leh to Nubra Valley.
+So, plan your trip to Nubra Valley on these dates in case you are interested in traveling by bus from Leh to Nubra Valley.

 Even within Nubra Valley, Diskit village is well connected to Turtuk and Panamik, the two different ends of Nubra Valley a tourist can visit.
-There is a daily bus that runs from Diskit to Turtuk at 2.30 PM and then same bus returns back to Diskit from Turtuk at 6.00 AM in the morning.
+There is a daily bus that runs from Diskit to Turtuk at 2.30 PM, and then the same bus returns to Diskit from Turtuk at 6.00 AM.
 The daily bus from Panamik to Diskit runs every day at 7.30 AM.

 You can notice that Nubra Valley is fairly connected to Leh by public transport.
 Hence, you should not have any issues while planning a trip to Nubra Valley from Leh by bus or public transport.